 Far from routine: Sports physicals keep young athletes healthy on the field

-Is your child or teen gearing up for spring and summer sports?
+Is your child or teen gearing up for a new sports season?
 It’s time to get that routine sports physical out of the way ...

 … except that sports physicals are far from routine.
 They’re an important part of keeping your child healthy and strong while doing their best on the court or field.